QuEraComputing/Bloqade.jl/docs/src/contrib.md

-Due to the "ancient" technology used by Documenter, it cannot render single page while editing, which causes the `doc serve` command to be very slow when you are editing.
+Due to the "ancient" technology used by Documenter, it cannot render single page while editing, which causes the `doc serve` command to be very slow when you're editing.
 We provide a light-weight build setup to workaround this by removing all literate examples from the documentation.
 You can enable this by: